Written by Betty Nguyen

 My top 10 things to do in New Orleans maybe considered somewhat “touristy”, but it is what makes it New Orleans.

 Honestly, I love the seafood here.
-It might not be the "best" seafood some people have ever eaten, but you can't go wrong with charbroiled oysters, BBQ shrimp, or crawfish.
-It's so good.
-We enjoyed ACME Oyster House and Bevi Seafood Co. for our grub.3.
-WWII MUSEUM
+It might not be the “best” seafood some people have ever eaten, but you can’t go wrong with charbroiled oysters, BBQ shrimp, or crawfish.
+It’s so good.
+We enjoyed ACME Oyster House and Bevi Seafood Co. for our grub.
+Our favorite crawfish is at Clesi’s.

 This was one memorable stop in Mid-City.
 Angelo Borcato is the best old-school Italian cafe and bakery in New Orleans, period.
-It's been around since 1905 and you will know why once you've tried their pastries and ice cream.
+It’s been around since 1905 and you will know why once you’ve tried their pastries and ice cream.
 All made in-house.
-Their coffee is so legit.5.
-FRENCHMEN STREET
+Their coffee is so legit.

-If at all possible, I like to avoid the smell of urine and barf, so I don't do Bourbon Street.
+If at all possible, I like to avoid the smell of urine and barf, so I don’t do Bourbon Street.
 For the authentic jazz experience of New Orleans, this street is highly recommended.
 We made dinner reservations at the Three Muses and enjoyed the jazz bands.
-We also walked along the street and enjoyed the street music as well.6.
-GARDEN DISTRICT
+We also walked along the street and enjoyed the street music as well.

-Make online brunch reservations at Commander's Palace and call it a day.
-After brunch, take a walk around the neighborhood and be prepared to be in awe of the homes.7.
-STREETCAR
+Make online brunch reservations at Commander’s Palace and call it a day.
+After brunch, take a walk around the neighborhood and be prepared to be in awe of the homes.

-If you're into architecture like I am, then I strongly suggest mapping out some interesting homes and buildings to visit in New Orleans.
-Look here as a starting point.9.
-CEMETERIES
+If you’re into architecture like I am, then I strongly suggest mapping out some interesting homes and buildings to visit in New Orleans.
+Look here as a starting point.

 $26 includes 3 courses at one of Josh Besh’s best restaurants in New Orleans.
 Book now.